benchristel/benchristel.github.io/_posts/2019-08-10-new-thoughts-on-test-doubles.md

 In the test, the function passed to AppState is a double—specifically, a spy.

+The object `{foo: bar}` is a dummy: its purpose is to pass through `update`'s digestive tract unchanged and show up in the `data` field of the event, where we can detect it.
+Its apparent unrealism is actually a boon: it's clear to anyone reading this test that `{foo: bar}` is not meaningful to the application, so there's no illusion that `update` might have special logic related to this value.

 ### 2. Reading data via a stream (Golang)

 ```go